kfoozminus/cheatsheets/kubernetes.md

 # To Do:
-  - make list of all the ports
+  - make list of all the ports/ip
+  - you need get, create, patch permissin for `kubectl apply` (dipta vai)